shrey183/shrey183.github.io/_pages/about.md

 Preprints
 ===
-3. Trend to equilibrium for flows with random diffusion (with Matthew Rosenzweig and Gigliola Staffilani). [link](https://arxiv.org/abs/2307.03147).
+3. Trend to equilibrium for flows with random diffusion (with Matthew Rosenzweig and Gigliola Staffilani), [arXiv:2307.03147 [math.AP]](https://arxiv.org/abs/2307.03147).
-2. Stability of Hardy Littlewood Sobolev Inequality under Bubbling. [link](https://arxiv.org/abs/2109.12610)
+2. Stability of Hardy Littlewood Sobolev Inequality under Bubbling, to appear in Calc.
+Var. and PDE.
-1. Existence of two-solitary waves with logarithmic distance for the nonlinear Klein-Gordon equation. [link](https://arxiv.org/abs/2010.04852)
+1. Existence of two-solitary waves with logarithmic distance for the nonlinear Klein-Gordon equation, Commun.
+Contemp.
+Math.
+24, 2050091 (2020)